-The following procedures will be followed for any student with a 504/IEP that has disciplinary action in the form of a NC1 or NC2.
+The following procedures will be followed for any student with a 504/IEP that has disciplinary action in the form of the engagement process.

-- 1. ARVA's non-compliance policy is followed for any students regardless of disability through NC2.
+- 1. ARVA's engagement policy is followed for any students regardless of disability through Check #2.
 This is used for truancy, misconduct, and general non-compliance.
-Upon sending an NC2 to a student/family, the IEP case manager, 504 manager, principal, and special programs manager are advised by the person sending the NC2. - 2.
+Upon escalation to Check #3, the IEP case manager, 504 manager, principal, and special programs manager are advised. - 2.
 A manifestation determination conference is scheduled with a 5-7day notice.
 This is sent via email, and phone call to a parent when scheduling.
 The special education teacher/504 coordinator will send out a meeting request to the general education teacher, special programs manager, principal, and other IEP team members as well.

-- 3. The meeting will be held in the school required platform and a decision as to whether the act of misconduct is a manifestation of the student's disability will be determined by the team. - 4.
+This notification includes an email, a phone call attempt, and a certified letter. - 3.
+The meeting will be held in the school required platform and a decision as to whether the act of misconduct is a manifestation of the student's disability will be determined by the team. - 4.
 The finalized documents will be uploaded to Yellow Folder and a copy of the forms will be sent to the parent. - 5.
-The case manager will log a note in TVS to show that a manifestation was held and whether the misconduct was a manifestation of the student's disability. - 6.
+The case manager will log a note in TVS/PowerSchool to show that a manifestation was held and whether the misconduct was a manifestation of the student's disability. - 6.
 After a manifestation is held, it is up to the administration as to whether to proceed with the NC3, based on the team's decision from the meeting.